jennifer-kinsey/career-quest/README.md

 # Career Quest

-This is an application for finding a job!
-Users can store and access data for all things job-related in their career quest.
+This is an application for organizing your job search!
+Users can create unique accounts, and store and access data for all things job-related in their career quest.
+Visit the site here! heroku.com...

 ## Authors